sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 12-11-2017

+- https://www.youtube.com/watch?v=a4PX8vksBFU The story of the world's first webcam.
+It was used to know if the coffee was ready.

 # 11-11-2017

 - https://www.youtube.com/watch?v=b_pEevMAC3I&list=PLoz-W_CUquUlnvoEBbqChb7A0ZEZsWSXt&index=29 PromCon 2017: optimizations done in Prometheus 2.0, benchmarks, just mad results